 In fact, both of these could well be right when applied to their respective time scales.

-The Fractal Market Hypothesis tells us that financial markets are not dominated by a single omnipotent force.
-Rather they are composed of distinct groups of investors with different time horizons.
+The Fractal Market Hypothesis tells us that financial markets are not dominated by a single governing force.
+Rather the dynamics are a result of the money flows of distinct groups of investors with different time horizons.

 The fact that these participants have different objectives and therefore make use of different kinds of information means that each timeframe can, and should display a distinctly different picture.
-This is necessary for the market to remain in a steady state.
+FMH theory says this is essential for the market to remain in a steady state.

 The upshot of this is that looking at a market in one timeframe, simply is not telling you the full picture.

-With a multiple time frame approach it can be possible to glean an insight into these money flows, and from that make more profitable trading decisions.
+With a multiple time frame approach you can glean an insight into these money flows, and from that make more profitable trading decisions.

 Besides this, it can help to predict when relationships between different groups are breaking down and when the market is heading for a phase of instability.